 The parish hall, built in 1989, is home to the 31st Burlington Scouts.

-St. John’s supports the outreach ministries of: Bethany House, Partner West Food Bank, and the Salvation Army Christmas Hamper Program.
+St. John’s supports the outreach ministries of: Bethany House, the Burlington Food Bank, and the Salvation Army Christmas Hamper Program.

 Our family friendly service starts at 10:00 a.m. every Sunday, with coffee and fellowship in the upper hall after each service.